pyproj4/pyproj/docs/glossary.rst

       :class:`pyproj.crs.CRS` accepts both forms.

    UTM
-      Universal Transverse Mercator: a family of 120 :term:`projected CRSes
-      <Projected CRS>` that divide the Earth into 6° wide longitude zones,
-      each with a north and south half, with coordinates in meters.
+      Universal Transverse Mercator: a projection system that divides the Earth into 60 longitude zones, each 6° wide, with a northern and southern hemisphere variant of each zone.
+Each zone/hemisphere/datum combination is a separate :term:`projected CRS <Projected CRS>` with coordinates in meters, for example ``EPSG:26917`` (NAD83 / UTM zone 17N) and ``EPSG:32617`` (WGS 84 / UTM zone 17N).
 Use :func:`pyproj.database.query_utm_crs_info` to find the zone for a location.